Kategorien

 For example, Xiaomi works with Foxconn, a major contract manufacturer, to produce some of its smartphones.
 It also works with other manufacturers for different product categories, such as Huami for its wearables and Viomi for its home appliances.

-And surprise: Xiaomi does not actually produce scooters.
-The producers are named in the following list, together with detailed information on each released scooter model and their internal device naming (Xiaomi Mi Home App).
+Unsurprisingly, Xiaomi does not actually produce scooters.
+The producers are named in the following list, together with detailed information on each released scooter model and their internal device naming (Xiaomi Mi Home App):

 • Ninebot (Changzhou) Tech Co., Ltd. [founded in 2012, acquired the U.K. based Segway Inc. in 2015]